FUNDING PROGRAM SCHOLARSHIPS & RESIDENCIES 2019

 Only completed applications with a genuine signature, sent within the deadline and together with the required documents and samples of the applicant’s works will be considered for funding.
 All information will be treated as confidential and will be used solely for decision-making and funding purposes.

-Deadline for application is March 15, 2018 – midnight (turning 16th).
+Deadline for application is March 15, 2019 – midnight (turning 16th).
 The application can be made in German or English.
 You can submit online until 0pm that day.
-The original documents including a genuine signature have to be sent by mail within a week after the deadline to the PO Box:
+The original documents including a genuine signature have to be sent by mail within a week after the deadline:

 Musicboard Berlin GmbH

 If you have any questions or problems with the online application form, do not hesitate to contact Musicboard via e-mail or phone.

 Link to the online application form, FAQ & telephone number:

 - The link to the online application form

 the online application form will be online at the beginning of the year 2019